vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 # Exam-booking-BOT-for-Statens-Vegvesen-
-A script that monitors the first available examination date with notifications in Telegram
+A script that monitors the first available examination date and sends it to Telegram  as notification.

 ## Background
 Statens vegvesen is a norwegian institution that is responsible for roads, vehicle regulations and driver licencing.
 The latter will be the main focus of this project.